 For example, if they got engaged at a certain place, do some of the shoot there.
 If they both enjoy motorcycling, get some cool shots of them riding a bike.
 If they like horse-riding, maybe organise a day where you spend some time with them at the stables or in the paddock.

-Whatever you do, make sure that by the end of the shoot, you all feel comfortable in each other’s company and believe me, when the wedding day comes around, you will feel like you are doing a favour for some old friends.
+Whatever you do, make sure that by the end of the shoot, you all feel comfortable in each other’s company.
+Believe me, when the wedding day comes around you will feel like you are doing a favour for some old friends.

 For more information on shooting weddings, check out our wedding photography DVD: Wedding Photography Blueprint